Alejandro Torres-Gonzalez

 EWU McNair Scholar Alejandro Torres-Gonzalez Completes Summer Research Internship

 Congratulations to EWU McNair Scholar Alejandro Torres-Gonzalez for completing his McNair Summer Research Internship!
 He worked with mentor Dr. Justin Bastow on his summer 2023 research with the EWU Restoration Project.
 His research was presented August 16, 2023 at the McNair Summer Research Symposium.
-Alejandro observed pollinator activity at the restoration site to explore … Read more
+Alejandro observed pollinator activity at the restoration site to explore effects … Read more